EvaHdez97/Spack-Tutorial-for-dummies/2CreateEnvironment.md

 cat spack.yaml

 This is a Spack Environment file.

-It describes a set of packages to be installed, along with
+It describes a set of packages to be installed, along withconfiguration settings.

-configuration settings.
 spack:
 add package specs to the `specs` list
   specs: []
   view: true